ChakirALIEdu/Masters-Research/METHOD/2025-04-01 - 0 - First Research.md

 This was an exercise assigned by Joël Vacheron, yesterday.
 I applied this research on my thesis research, in two parts.
 First, a physical observation where I explore the world's hidden corners, especially in Geneva.
 Then, a digital obsveration, where I look into the web's most distanced parts.

+## TL;DR, for those that don't want to read my research of the day:

+The key insights are that there is an inverse relationship between comfort and privacy/control:

+> High comfort → Lower privacy needs (Anière's open community)

+>High control → Lower comfort but more authentic expression (Neocities sites)

+> Corporate comfort → Loss of control (Social media platforms)

+ The more comfortable and convenient a space becomes (physical or digital), the more it tends to erode privacy and individual control.